Parking Disks

 There is no clear indication of the number of beaches in South Africa that could be considered for universal accessibility.
 However, we do know that 54 full status beaches and 20 pilot beaches throughout the coastal provinces applied for accreditation in 2023.

-Beach accessibility is coordinated by Mr Jakkie Pieters in Jeffrey’s Bay.
+by Jakkie Pieters in Jeffrey’s Bay

 Himself a wheelchair user and Chairperson of APD Eastern Cape, Jakkie is the ideal person to head up this important part of our vision – that of beach accessibility for everyone!